Legend of the Eight Samurai

-Legend of the Eight Samurai (里見八犬伝, Satomi Hakken-den) is a 1983 Japanese historical martial arts fantasy film directed by Kinji Fukasaku.
+Legend of the Eight Samurai (里見八犬伝, Satomi Hakken-den) is a 1983 Japanese fantasy film directed by Kinji Fukasaku.
 The script is adapted from Toshio Kamata's 1982 novel Shin Satomi Hakkenden (新・里見八犬伝), itself a loose reworking of the epic serial Nansō Satomi Hakkenden by Kyokutei Bakin.

 Synopsis

 The story follows Princess Shizu (Hiroko Yakushimaru), her family slain and on the run from her enemies.
 As she escapes she is found by the vagabond Shinbei (Hiroyuki Sanada), before being rescued from her pursuers by Dōsetsu (Sonny Chiba).
 He tells her the legend of a curse on her family, and of eight beads that identify eight dog-warriors who can lift it, of which he and his companion are two.
 To defeat the evil queen Tamazusa (Mari Natsuki) who killed her family, they must find all eight.
 But Shinbei hears of Princess Shizu's identity, and vows to collect the reward for capturing her.